chenlabUIUC/Patch-prediction/README.md

-# Patch-prediction
-Script for patch prediction for Patchy Nanoparticles by Atomic Stencilling (2025)
+Script for patch prediction for "Patchy Nanoparticles by Atomic Stencilling (2025)"

-# All scripts can run on MATLAB v2022a or higher
+## All scripts can run on MATLAB v2022a or higher
-# All relavant convenience scripts are found in the "polyhedron_function" folder.
+## All relavant convenience scripts are found in the "polyhedron_function" folder.
 Add this folder to the MATLAB path directory

 ### Installation Requirements ###
-# A standard MATLAB installation is needed, please follow the MATLAB installation instructions
+## A standard MATLAB installation is needed, please follow the MATLAB installation instructions
 #################################

 ###############